timoruohomaki/R-logging-framework/README.md

 # R Logging Framework

-Logging framework for R that supports local log files and sending events to syslog.
+Logging framework for R projects that supports local log files and sending events to syslog.

 > [!NOTE]
 > This project is an experimentation of pair-programming with Claude.ai using Claude 3.7 Sonnet -model.